mathias-caillard/map-matching/README.md

 ## Conclusion

-Surprisingly, results aren't too bad.

-For better results I could have introduced a Kalman filter to preprocess GPS points (make them less noisy beforehand), and to better estimate the predicted output (by taking into account the running speed);
+Results aren't too bad and it allows me to get a better estimation of the actual distance covered during my runs.
+For better results I could have introduced a Kalman filter to preprocess GPS points (make them less noisy beforehand) and to take into account the running speed.